test text

 Your book description has one job: convince someone who's never heard of you to click "buy now."
 Yet most authors struggle to write effective blurbs, either underselling their stories or overwhelming readers with too much information.

-• Week 1: The Psychology of the Buy Button - How readers make purchasing decisions, the anatomy of high-converting blurbs, genre conventions and reader expectations, and analyzing bestselling descriptions in your category
+• Week 1: Psychology & The Perfect Hook - How readers make purchasing decisions, the anatomy of high-converting blurbs, genre conventions and reader expectations, opening lines that stop the scroll, identifying your story's most marketable elements, and creating emotional resonance in 150 words

-• Week 3: Structure & Optimization - The three-act blurb structure, using comp titles and genre signals effectively, Amazon description formatting, keywords and discoverability strategies
+• Week 2: Structure & Craft - The three-act blurb structure, stakes versus plot (and why stakes win), using comp titles and genre signals effectively, Amazon description formatting and keywords, discoverability strategies, and writing series descriptions that sell multiple books

-• Week 4: Testing & Refinement - A/B testing strategies for descriptions, analyzing what's working (and what isn't), adapting your blurb for different platforms (Amazon, Goodreads, social media), and writing series descriptions that sell multiple books
+• Week 3: Testing, Refinement & Optimization - A/B testing strategies for descriptions, analyzing what's working (and what isn't), adapting your blurb for different platforms (Amazon, Goodreads, social media), and advanced optimization techniques based on peer and instructor feedback

 This class is all about writing and revising.
 You'll create multiple versions of your book blurb, test different approaches, and learn what resonates with your target readers.
 We'll analyze dozens of successful book descriptions across genres, identifying patterns and techniques you can immediately apply.